dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-share-state.md

 ## Introduction

-Dapr offers developers differnet ways to share state between applications.
+Dapr offers developers different ways to share state between applications.

 Different architectures might have different needs when it comes to sharing state.
-For example, in one scenario you many want to encapsulate all state within a given application and have Dapr manage the access for you.
+For example, in one scenario you may want to encapsulate all state within a given application and have Dapr manage the access for you.
 In a different scenario, you may need to have two applications working on the same state be able to get and save the same keys.

-To enable state sharing, Dapr supports the following key prefixes settings:
+To enable state sharing, Dapr supports the following key prefixes strategies:

 * `appid` - This is the default strategy. the `appid` prefix allows state to be managed only by the app with the specified `appid`.
 All state keys will be prefixed with the `appid`.